BCDevOps/developer-experience/apps/artifactory/DEVHUB-README.md

 oc secrets link default <pull_secret_name>
 oc secrets link builder <pull_secret_name>
 ```

+*Note that some Openshift documentation implies that linking the secrets in this way is the only necessary step,
+without having to add the pullSecret to your deployment/build configs as below.
+You are welcome to try this simpler way.
+However, we have found that our users run into problems with this method regularly, so we would encourage specifying the
+pullSecret in your configurations to avoid any problems*

 Now you can add your pull secret to your deployment config, like this...